 - When back in their groups, have them choose one person from each group to summarize what they learned verbally.

-Explore more engaging learning resources and helpful instructional strategies in DE.
+Explore more engaging learning resources and helpful instructional strategies in Discovery Education Experience.

 Idea 3: Easy Active Strategy: See-Think-Wonder